Continuum: Efficient and Robust Multi-Turn LLM Agent Scheduling with KV Cache Time-to-Live: System Design

-Figure~\ref{fig:eval-e2e} and Figure~\ref{fig:eval-e2e-cpu} demonstrate the end-to-end performance of \name compared to baselines.
+\tightsubsection{End-to-End Experiments} We conduct the trace replay experiments for SWE-Bench, BFCL, and OpenHands workloads.
+Figure~\ref{fig:eval-e2e}, Figure~\ref{fig:eval-e2e-cpu}, and Figure~\ref{fig:openhands} demonstrate the end-to-end improvement of \name.
 We show significant improvements in both average response time and throughput across both the BFCL and SWE-Bench workloads.
 For instance, with the Llama-3.1-8B model, \name achieves up to a 2x reduction in average response time compared to the vanilla vLLM baseline.
 The performance gains are consistent across different model sizes and hardware configurations, demonstrating the effectiveness of our approach in diverse scenarios.
-Note that although PLAS outperforms baselines in BFCL, it underperforms in SWE-Bench due to its assumption that requests have longer expected finish time if they execute for longer.
+Although Autellix outperforms baselines in BFCL, it underperforms in SWE-Bench due to its false assumption that requests have longer expected finish time if they execute for longer.
+Note that the job per second rates are less than job per second reported in previous LLM serving papers.
+This is because agentic workloads are much more complex and can often involve more than 10 LLM inferences requests, incurring higher computational load.

-The job per second rates (x labels) are often much less than job per second reported in previous papers.
-This is mainly due to the fact that agentic workloads are much more complex and can often involve more than 10 LLM inferences requests.
-Moreover, running each program individually can take over 100 seconds already.
+We also extended our evaluation to other practical agents.
+As demonstrated in Figure~\ref{fig:openhands}, we achieve better delay running OpenHands agent with Llama 8B on one H100 GPU from AWS.
+Since the average turn number count is higher, our improvement is even more significant due to the deterioration of baselines under high turn numbers.

 Moreover, we observe that \name consistently outperforms CPU offloading baselines.
 On the other hand, PLAS's gain on CPU offloading diminished compared with baseline.
 This demonstrates \name's robust performance improvement on scheduling bubble reduction that is orthogonal to DRAM offloading techniques.